|Past Tours Reviews||CLICK HERE|

 Day 2 - Saqqara & multimedia lecture with Dr. Zahi Hawass

 After breakfast we will have an organizational meeting with the Archaeological Paths company's staff.
-During our first day of sightseeing we are going to Saqqara to see the Step Pyramid of Djoser.
-This pyramid was constructed 4,700 years ago for King Djoser by the legendary architect Imhotep and was the first pyramid ever built by the Egyptians.
+During our first day of sightseeing, we are going to Saqqara to see the Step Pyramid of King Djoser.
+It was constructed 4700 years ago by the legendary architect Imhotep and was the first pyramid ever built by the Egyptians.
+This over 200 feet high monument is the oldest pyramid in the world.
 We will visit the tombs decorated with impressive reliefs and paintings nearby the pyramid.
 We will end our sightseeing at Saqqara with a visit to the Pyramid of King Teti which boasts one of the oldest Pyramid Texts ever discovered.

 In the afternoon we will return to our hotel to welcome Dr. Zahi Hawass, who will present to us the first of his multimedia lectures.
-Dr. Hawass will show us the latest and most exciting discoveries coming out of Egypt!
-His lecture will summarize 20 years of his work on the Egyptian antiquities.
-During the conference, there will be time for questions and discussion.
+He will summarize 20 years of his work on the Egyptian antiquities.
+During the conference there will be time for questions and discussion.
 After the Q&A time, Dr. Hawass and all our guests will take part in a special dinner in the hotel.

 Day 3 - Dashour, Memphis & Pyramid Builders Tombs with Dr. Zahi Hawass

-We will continue to the ruins of Memphis, once the capital of Egypt.
+After visiting the pyramids, we will see the ruins of Memphis, once the capital of Egypt.
 In Memphis, we will make a stop at the museum to admire a giant statue of Ramses II (about 35 feet in length) carved of monumental limestone.

-At 6 am, before the opening hours of the site for regular tourists, and thanks to special permission from the Ministry of Antiquities, we will enter to the Giza plateau to see the three Great Pyramids and the Great Sphinx.
-These monuments were built by the Fourth Dynasty of the pharaohs of the Old Kingdom (around 2500 BC).
+At 6 am, before the opening hours of the site for tourists, and thanks to special permission from the Ministry of Antiquities, we will enter the iconic Giza Plateau to see the three Great Pyramids and the Great Sphinx.
+These monuments were built by the pharaohs of the Old Kingdom (2500 BC).

 Dr. Zahi Hawass will be waiting for us between the huge paws of the Great Sphinx.
-Tourists can normally see the Sphinx from the special observation terrace in the distance, but our special permission will let us enter inside the Sphinx enclosure (between its paws).
+Tourists can normally see the Sphinx from the observation terrace in the distance, but our special permission will let us enter inside the Sphinx enclosure.
 Dr. Hawass will tell us about his research on the Great Sphinx and the mystery of the Pyramids.
-We will also learn about his newest research plans to be carried out inside the Khufu Pyramid!
+We will also have a chance to learn about the newest project of scanning the Great Pyramids to search for hidden chambers under the direction of Dr. Hawass!
 Dr. Hawass: You will hear about the secret doors in the pyramid.
 You will hear about tunnels under the Sphinx.
 You will know, for the first time, how the pyramids were built!

-After visiting the Sphinx enclosure, we will enter inside the Great Pyramid.
-The pyramid of Khufu is the only one of the world's seven wonders that is still standing today.
-We will have private access inside.
-What's more, the guards will open for us two additional chambers that are normally closed to the public – the Queen's chamber and the Subterranean chamber.
+Next, we will go inside the Great Pyramid of Khufu, the only one of the seven wonders of the ancient world that is still standing today.
+We will have private access inside the pyramid.
+What’s more, the guards will open for us two additional chambers that are normally closed to the public – the Queen’s chamber and the Subterranean chamber.

 Day 5 - Flight to Luxor - Karnak temple